wesleywj/wesleywj.github.io/_publications/migrant_2025.md

 ---
-title: "[1] ‘Hopefully this will be a wake-up call on how we treat migrant workers’: National wokeness in press reports during the Covid-19 pandemic"
+title: "‘Hopefully this will be a wake-up call on how we treat migrant workers’: National wokeness in press reports during the Covid-19 pandemic"
 collection: publications
 category: manuscripts
 permalink: /publications/migrant_2025/   # local page on your site